 Byju’s Alpha Unit Files for Chapter 11 Bankruptcy in Delaware

-(Bloomberg) -- A unit of Byju’s, once one of India’s hottest tech startups, filed for Chapter 11 bankruptcy in Delaware.
+(Bloomberg) -- A unit of Byju’s, once one of India’s hottest tech startups, was put into bankruptcy in the US by a court-appointed agent who took over the shell company after it defaulted on $1.2 billion in debt.

 Most Read from Bloomberg